RichBu/Bamazon/README.md

 3. Inquirer for menus
 4. mySQL for the database
 5. Numeral for number formatting
+6. CLI-Table for displaying the table of data

 Internal design:
 All of the modules write to a SQL database located on the network, most likely on the same